 - Save the Amount on the Bottom of Your Receipts: You know how every store now likes to tally up how much you “saved” during your shopping trip?
 I challenge you to take the amount that you “saved” using sales/coupons/whatever else the store tells you, and actually funnel it into your savings account.
 You can do it after each store transaction, weekly, bi-weekly, or tally up all your receipts at the end of each month and put one big pile over to savings at once.
 I call this my Bank It Challenge!

-Best Frugal Living Tips
+Best Frugal Living Tips in these Frugal Times

 I've got some of the best frugal living tips for frugal living with purpose.
 With money strategy.
 With a reason — as in, so that you can live the life that you want.